Menu

 These two documents, together with the Author’s Comment below, show that, regardless of whether Graham’s solicitors, Landers & Rogers, received a copy of the North Melbourne Telephone Exchange report during Graham’s early Federal Court action, Graham is adamant that he did NOT see a copy of the letter from the Australian Government Solicitor (AGS) that is referred to in these faxes.

-This AGS letter is essential because when Dr Gordon Hughes was appointed as the official arbitrator to the COT arbitrations, he did not declare his conflict of interest regarding Graham’s previous Federal Court action against Telstra.
+This AGS letter is essential because, when Dr Gordon Hughes was appointed as the official arbitrator in the COT arbitrations, he did not declare his conflict of interest arising from Graham’s previous Federal Court action against Telstra.

 Next Page ⟶